1812 United States presidential election in Pennsylvania

 The 1812 United States presidential election in Pennsylvania took place as part of the 1812 United States presidential election.
 Voters chose 25 representatives, or electors to the Electoral College, who voted for President and Vice President.

-Pennsylvania voted for the Democratic-Republican candidate, James Madison, over the Federalist candidate, DeWitt Clinton.
+Pennsylvania voted for the Democratic-Republican candidate, James Madison, over the other Democratic-Republican and Federalist supported candidate, DeWitt Clinton.
 Madison won Pennsylvania by a margin of 25.2%.

 Results

 Note: Election results totals only include known numbers, as verified by the source.
 Vote totals from several counties are missing/unknown.